preethamam/Point-Cloud-Annotations-Reviewer/README.md

 - Progress indicator and “Revise” workflow (move files to revision folders)
 - Natural filename sorting; continues where you left off across sessions
 - Composite screenshot export (PNG) of both canvases
+- Loop button to loop through the point cloud with delay timer
+- Jump to text box with input point cloud index

 ---